burakgoksu/My_Programming_Language/README.md

 # My_Programming_Language
-Design Your Own Programming Languag
+Design Your Own Programming Language

-I design a new project language with python 3.9:
+# I design a new programming language with python 3.9:

 •	The project was coded on Visual Studio Code